Explorer

 -

-Plotter : simple plots of the current output dock
+Plotter : plots of the current output dock

 The Annotations tab compiles annotations across the whole sample list and supports several cohort-level views:

-It also supports compiling across the project, saving or loading caches, exporting figures, choosing a reference annotation class, and adjusting the analysis window, histogram bin width, and raster gap.
+In addition to compiling across the project, the tab can choose a reference annotation class and adjust the analysis window, histogram bin width, and raster gap.

 Hypnoscope